komyg/rm-shop-v2/tutorial.md

 }
 ```

-Now run this command: `yarn gen-graphql` to update our generated files.
+Now re-genearate the graphql files with the command: `yarn gen-graphql`.

 For the resolver itself, create a new file called: *resolvers/get-character.resolver.ts*: